-Targeted exercise for your joints may have added benefit.
-A qualified therapist, such as a physiotherapist, can work with you to develop a progressive exercise program that is customized for you.
+Exercises targeted for your joints may have added benefit.
+A qualified professional, such as a physiotherapist, can work with you to develop a progressive exercise program that is customized for you.
 GLA:D Canada’s evidence-based education and exercise programs also offer exercise plans designed for hip and knee osteoarthritis.

-What types of exercise are recommended for OA?
+What types of exercise are recommended for osteoarthritis?

 Tai Chi & Yoga

-How much exercise is recommended for people with OA?
+How much exercise is recommended for people with osteoarthritis?

-Any increase in your physical activity or exercise may help if you are not active.
-The right frequency, intensity, type and duration varies from person to person.
-A gradual increase in exercise is recommended, with an eventual target for adults of 150 minutes of moderate-to-vigorous intensity exercise per week, in sessions of 10 minutes or more (if tolerated).
-If you are not currently active, you are advised to start with light activities, such as walking, and attempt to increase your speed and/or distance over time.
+Any increase in your physical activity or exercise may help if you are not currently active.
+However, the frequency, intensity, type and duration of activity will vary from person to person.
+A gradual increase in exercise is recommended, with an eventual target for adults of 150 minutes of moderate-to-vigorous exercise per week, in sessions of 10 minutes or more (if tolerated).
+If you are not currently active, start with light activities, such as walking, and attempt to increase your speed and/or distance over time.